Conservation Spotlight: Vivacious Vultures

 The Los Angeles Zoo supports vulture conservation efforts in a multifaceted approach.
 From the vultures in our care, to the communities we engage, the field work we support, and the expertise we contribute, we are deeply committed to saving species.
 The California Condor Recovery Program (CCRP), a conservation success story, is a great example of this in action.
 The L.A.
 Zoo is a founding member of the CCRP, partnering with organizations such as the U.S. Fish and Wildlife Service.
 Our collective goal is to reestablish California condors in the wild.
 We have seen population numbers rise from 27 in 1987 to over 500 today, with more than half living in the wild.
 The Zoo is also a member of the Association of Zoo’s and Aquariums’ Saving Animals From Extinction (SAFE) African Vulture program.
 The goal of this program is to improve populations of target vulture species throughout their African distribution, to which the Zoo has provided leadership and capacity building support.
 To find out more about AZA’s SAFE program, visit their website at www.aza.org/aza-safe.

-IVAD has become an annual event occurring on the first Saturday in September each year.
-This year, we celebrated on September 4 on social media – where we spotlighted Cape vultures and World of Birds Show stars Thelma and Louise on Facebook, Instagram, and Twitter; Morticia the striking black vulture on Facebook, Instagram, and Twitter; and guest favorite Leadbottom the Andean condor on Facebook, Instagram, and Twitter.
+IVAD has become an annual celebration occurring on the first Saturday in September each year.
+In 2021, we celebrated on September 4 on social media—where we spotlighted Cape vultures and World of Birds Show stars Thelma and Louise on Facebook, Instagram, and Twitter; Morticia the striking black vulture on Facebook, Instagram, and Twitter; and guest favorite Leadbottom the Andean condor on Facebook, Instagram, and Twitter.
 We also created a “What Vulture Are You?“ quiz.
 Take it yourself at this link!